tenzir/tenzir/web/docs/operators/transformations/yara.md

 }
 ```

-You can produce some test matches easily on the command line by feeding bytes
-into the `yara` operator:
+You can produce test matches by feeding bytes into the `yara` operator:

 ```bash
 echo 'foo barbar baz' |